Malay folklore: Ghost stories (cerita hantu)

 Malays, as with other Southeast Asians, have always taken great interest in stories of ghosts and spirits.
 It must be stressed that due to the animistic root of Malay folklore, these ghosts are seen as sharing the plane of existence with humans and are not always considered evil.
 However, when the delicate line that separates the boundaries of existence is crossed, or a transgression of living spaces occurs, a conflict ensues that may result in disturbances such as possessions.

 The Malay word for ghost is hantu.
 However, this word also covers all sorts of demons, goblins and undead creatures and are thought to have real physical bodies, instead of just apparitions or spectres.
-The most famous of these is the pontianak or matianak, the ghost of a female stillborn child which lures men in the form of a beautiful woman.
+The most famous of these is the pontianak, the ghost of a female stillborn child which lures men in the form of a beautiful woman.

 Below are listed other popular supernatural beings and ghosts as well as their descriptions.